citrix/xencenter-plugin-specification/docs/xml-configuration.md

 </XenCenterPlugin>
 ```

-The best way to get a XenSearch definition into your plug-in configuration file is to construct it in XenCenter, export it to a local file and copy it into your configuration file.
+To get a XenSearch definition into your plug-in configuration file construct it in XenCenter, export it to a local file, and copy it into your configuration file.

-## XML Configuration File: Shared RBAC Method List
+## Shared RBAC Method List

-> **Important:**
->
-> Shared method list definitions were first added in version 5.6 Feature Pack 1.
->
-> To configure RBAC support for your plug-in in version 5.6 you will need to define the list of required methods on each feature command individually.
-See ‘Commands and RBAC’ for more information.*

-When the user is connected to a server running Role Based Access Control your plug-in may not have permission to execute all the server API calls you need.
-A method list can be defined for each command to warn XenCenter which API calls will be needed before the plug-in is even executed.
+When the user is connected to a server running Role Based Access Control, your plug-in might not have permission to execute all the server API calls you need.
+A method list can be defined for each command to warn XenCenter which API calls are needed before the plug-in is even executed.
 See ‘Commands and RBAC’ for more information.

-By defining a shared RBAC method list as a child of your XenCenterPlugin node you can have multiple commands share the same common list of methods:
+By defining a shared RBAC method list as a child of your XenCenterPlugin node you can have multiple commands share a common list of methods:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>